BassemAdam/PalmPilot/README.md

 4. **Accessibility**: Enhancing accessibility for users with physical disabilities or limited mobility, providing an alternative to traditional input devices.
 5. **Sign Language Interpretation**: Recognizing sign language gestures, enabling seamless communication between deaf/hard-of-hearing individuals and digital systems.

-## Getting Started

-To get started with the **Gesture-Powered Interaction** system, please refer to the [Installation Guide](./INSTALLATION.md) and [User Manual](./USER_MANUAL.md).
-These resources will provide you with all the necessary information to set up the system, configure it, and start using the gesture-based controls.

-We encourage you to explore the capabilities of this innovative system and provide us with your valuable feedback.
-Your input will help us improve and refine the **Gesture-Powered Interaction** system to better serve your needs.

-If you have any questions or need further assistance, please don't hesitate to reach out to our [support team](mailto:support@gesture-powered-interaction.com).